Ralph Peer

 Ralph Sylvester Peer (May 22, 1892 - January 19, 1960) was an American talent scout, recording engineer, record producer and music publisher in the 1920s and 1930s.
 Peer pioneered field recording of music when in June 1923 he took remote recording equipment south to Atlanta, Georgia, to record regional music outside the recording studio in such places as hotel rooms, ballrooms, or empty warehouses.
+Peer also designed the modern day arrangement where artists get a share of the royalties from the copyright of their songs as well as the record sales.
+He has been inducted into Hall of Fames for country music as well as for the blues.

 Career

 Peer, born in Independence, Missouri, spent some years working for Columbia Records, in Kansas City, Missouri, until 1920, when he was hired as recording director of General Phonograph's OKeh Records label in New York.
 In the same year, he supervised the recording of Mamie Smith's "Crazy Blues", the first blues recording specifically aimed at the African-American market.
+He first recorded in Atlanta in June 1923, having to bring his own equipment since there were not any recording studios.
+This made him the first person from New York to record on-location in the south.
+His recording of Lucile Bogan that year marked the first time blues music was recorded in the south.
 In 1924, he supervised the first commercial recording session in New Orleans, Louisiana, recording jazz, blues, and gospel music groups there.

 He is also credited with what is often called the first country music recording, Fiddlin' John Carson's disc "Little Old Log Cabin In The Lane"/"That Old Hen Cackled and The Rooster's Goin' To Crow".
-In August 1927, while talent hunting in the southern states for the Victor Talking Machine Company, he recorded both Jimmie Rodgers and the Carter Family in the same session at a makeshift studio in Bristol, Tennessee, known as the Bristol sessions.
+In August 1927, while talent hunting in the southern states for the Victor Talking Machine Company, he recorded both Jimmie Rodgers and the Carter Family in the same session at a makeshift studio in the empty second floor warehouse of the Taylor-Christian hat company Bristol, Tennessee, known as the Bristol sessions.
 This momentous event could be described as the genesis of country music as we know it today.
 Rodgers, who later became known as the Father Of Country Music, cut "The Soldier's Sweetheart" and "Sleep, Baby, Sleep", while the Carters' first sides (August 1, 1927) were: "Bury Me under the Weeping Willow", "Single Girl, Married Girl", "The Poor Orphan Child", and "The Storms Are on the Ocean".
-Also in 1927, Peer recorded the fathers of modern RnB, The Memphis Jug Band, in a makeshift studio in the heart of Memphis' Beale St. in the McCall Building, as well as a sanctified preacher named Elder J.E.
-Burch in Atlanta, who would become the inspiration for Dizzy Gillespie to begin playing music.
-In July 1929, he recorded female country singer Billie Maxwell.
+Also in 1927, Peer recorded the fathers of modern RnB, The Memphis Jug Band, in a makeshift studio in the heart of Memphis' Beale St. in the McCall Building.
+In Atlanta that October, he was the first to record Blind Willie McTell as well as a sanctified preacher named Elder J.E.
+Burch who would become the inspiration for Dizzy Gillespie to begin playing music.
+He also cut the first recording In July 1929, he recorded female country singer Billie Maxwell.